-Dare to Run Women's Leadership Program Cohort #1
+Dare to Run Women's Leadership Program Cohort #1: Fall 2019

 Dare to Run launched the very first cohort of the Women's Leadership Training Program in 2019.
-The program will go from August 2019-December 2019.
-Pictured below are photos from our training classes with individual instructors and seminars.
+The program, titled, "Running a Successful Campaign," went from from August 2019-December 2019.
+Pictured below are photos from each of seminars, including instructors, students and the activities conducted during each seminar.

 Instructor: Rachelle Suissa